Amandabezsiv/Amandabezsiv/README.md

-# Hey!
-I'm Amanda 👋✨
+# Hey there!
+I'm Amanda 👋

+## Software Developer

+Welcome to my GitHub!
+I'm a developer who loves building end-to-end applications - from crafting APIs with Python to creating user interfaces with React.
+I enjoy turning ideas into working software that people can actually use.

+## ✨ About Me
+I build complete applications from backend to frontend, specializing in Python APIs and web interfaces.
+I enjoy the whole process - designing databases, creating efficient backends with FastAPI/Flask, and bringing it all together with React frontends.
+My goal is always creating solutions that actually work and make people's lives easier.

 ## Just a curious soul exploring the world, one quirky project at a time. 👩‍💻

-## ✨ About Me
-I'm a backend developer with a passion for building efficient and user-friendly applications.
-I love exploring new tools, diving into databases, and experimenting with backend frameworks to bring ideas to life.
-My journey is all about learning, creating, and constantly improving.

 ## 💬 What I’m Up To:
 - Experimenting with code and creating quirky little projects. 💻📚